center-for-threat-informed-defense/defending-ot-with-attack/docs/architecture.rst

 + [SaaS/M365/Google Workspace]         + third-party providers, made available to users through network connections and/or APIs.           +
 +--------------------------------------+---------------------------------------------------------------------------------------------------+
 + Container                            + A container is standard unit of virtualized software that packages up code and its dependencies   +
-+                                      + so the application runs quickly and reliably from one computing environment to another.           +
++ [Enterprise]                         + so the application runs quickly and reliably from one computing environment to another.           +
 +--------------------------------------+---------------------------------------------------------------------------------------------------+
 + Control Server                       + Control servers are typically a software platform that runs on a modern server operating system   +
 + [ICS & Enterprise]                   + (e.g., MS Windows Server).
 The server typically uses one or more automation protocols (e.g.,      +